Introducing Supportive - Profiles in your Gmail Learn more

 I'm in!
 How can we make graphs like this?

 Obviously, we have to scrape LinkedIn in some way, as LinkedIn doesn't provide an API.
-If you're a regular reader of this blog or already use the Proxycurl API, it's great to have you back!
+If you're a regular reader of this blog or already used the Proxycurl API, it's great to have you back.
 If not, you may want to read this post about scraping LinkedIn for structured data.

 In this particular case, though, there's actually another option that we could theoretically use, which you might be familiar with: LinkedIn's in-house Premium Business Insights.
-However, if you want to analyze this at scale (which we do!) then it would be a TOS violation to scrape data using this tool, and you'd risk your LinkedIn account being banned.
-So we are back to the Proxycurl API, built for developers looking to scrape LinkedIn.
+However, if you want to analyze this at scale then it would be a TOS violation to scrape data using this tool, and you'd risk your LinkedIn account being banned.
+So we are back to the Proxycurl API, which was built for developers looking to scrape LinkedIn.

 Want to run it yourself?
 It's available as a docker container.
 To download, run: